-While marketers have traditionally used income, net worth + income producing assets to target the affluent consumer, these data elements provide insight only into spending capacity – not how much is actually being spent.
+Marketers have traditionally used income, net worth + income producing assets to target the affluent consumer.
+The truth is that these data elements provide insight only into spending capacity.
+Certainly, they do not cover how much money is actually being spent.

-Consumers who appear nearly identical in terms of their demographics may vary widely when it comes to discretionary spending – some are savers; some are spenders.
+Consumers who appear nearly identical in terms of their demographics may vary widely when it comes to discretionary spending.
+Some people are savers.
+Some are spenders.

-This new select helps us target consumers based on what they spend, not just their financial capacity.
+Therefore, if you want to target consumers based on what they spend, not just their financial capacity, you should consider this file.

 - Personal care